yandex/mapsapi-codestyle/js.md

     // ...
 }
 ```
-  * Branching and looping statements should always be enclosed in curly braces:
+  * Branching and looping statements should always be surrounded with curly braces:

 **Good:**